Introduction to Mergers and Acquisition

-FMCG firm Dabur India Ltd has acquired its vendor Northern Aromatics Ltd. which is an existing vendor for Dabur that manufactures glucose, shampoos, and shilajit for Dabur, Who’s core business of manufacturing and marketing fragrances, flavors and essential oils.
+FMCG firm Dabur India Ltd has acquired its vendor Northern Aromatics Ltd. which is an existing vendor for Dabur that manufactures glucose, shampoos, and shilajit for Dabur, It’s core business of manufacturing and marketing fragrances, flavors, and essential oils.

 Future Lifestyle Fashion Ltd, part of the Kishore Biyani-led Future Group, has divested its minority stakes in ethnic wear firm Biba Apparels and designer Anita Dongre-owned AND Designs.
 The divestment was for Rs.
-450 crore.
-Future Lifestyle Fashion Ltd demerged its fashion business in November 2012 and formed a new company called Future Lifestyle Fashions.
+450 crores.
+Future Lifestyle Fashion Ltd demerged its fashion business in November 2018 and formed a new company called Future Lifestyle Fashions.
 It has a portfolio of over two dozen fashion and lifestyle brands.
 Both investments were made more than five years ago.
 The Future Group generally exits investments when they become large.
-The company has stated that it made a profit of Rs 190 crore from sale of a stake in Biba.
-It had 22.9 percent stake in AND Designs and 25.8 percent stake in BIBA Apparels.
-They had first acquired a 6.5 percent stake in Biba in 2007, which was gradually increased to 25.8 percent in 2011.
+The company has stated that it made a profit of Rs 190 crore from the sale of a stake in Biba.
+It had a 22.9 percent stake in AND Designs and a 25.8 percent stake in BIBA Apparels.
+They first acquired a 6.5 percent stake in Biba in 2007, which gradually increased to 25.8 percent in 2017.

 Future of Mergers and Acquisition

-A number of factors have influenced Mergers and Acquisition in 2013 but the market is the primary force that drives them.
+A number of factors have influenced Mergers and Acquisitions in 2019 but the market is the primary force that drives them.
 Another factor in the rise in mergers is a booming economy, which is growing at unprecedented levels.
-As the country faced recession in the past decade, many companies were forced to downsize, and the number of major mergers decreased accordingly.
+As the country faced a recession in the past decade, many companies were forced to downsize, and the number of major mergers decreased accordingly.
 Improvements in the economy, as well as potential legislative changes, very well sparked another wave of mergers.

-- Plenty of time spent reading about companies’ financial statements and analyst research reports
+- Plenty of time is spent reading about companies’ financial statements and analyst research reports.

-- A broad range of career opportunities available after doing Investment Banking
+- A broad range of career opportunities is available after doing Investment Banking.